-When arsenic is present, levels of 500 to 2000 wt ppm are often found on the spent catalyst.
+Traces amounts of arsenic are found on some spent catalysts, and they remain on the catalyst after regeneration.
 It is generally observed that there is a very steep arsenic gradient from the top to the bottom of the bed under hydroprocessing conditions.
 Vacuum unloading of the top catalyst layers is advised to permit catalyst segregation and analysis whenever arsenic contamination is suspected.
-In most cases, when arsenic contents exceed 1000 wt ppm on the catalyst, catalytic activity starts to be seriously affected.
+In most cases, when arsenic content exceed 1000 wt ppm on the catalyst, catalytic activity starts to be seriously affected.

 Iron, sodium are other metal contaminants often found in the spent catalysts.
 Iron has a rather low catalyst deactivating effect and comes essentially from corrosion of upstream equipment, and is generally found in low quantities.
 Sodium is encountered in cases of unit upsets, such as desalter malfunctioning, contamination by caustic soda, or sea water heat exchanger leakage.

-Silicon contamination is also quite common for naphta HDS units running on coker naphta, due to use of silicon-based anti-foaming agents, but it is increasingly found in diesel cuts as well.
+Silicon contamination is also quite common for naphtha HDS units running on cooker naphtha, due to use of silicon-based anti-foaming agents, but it is increasingly found in diesel cuts as well.

-III OFF SITE CATALYST SERVICES
+C OFF SITE CATALYST SERVICES

-The availability of various catalyst services has gradually increased since the late 1970s, initiated by the rapid spread of off-site regeneration, offering alternative or new ways for refiners to more precisely evaluate catalyst aspects of their hydroprocessing or other process unit operation.
+The availability of various catalyst services has gradually increased since the late 1970s, initiated by the rapid spread of off-site regeneration and pioneering attitude from Eurecat, offering alternative or new ways for refiners to more precisely evaluate catalyst aspects of their hydroprocessing or other process unit operation.